|

 easy, but with the the odd hard question thrown in.
 Then a reasonably

-should be middle of the road, with each round containing 2 or
+The remaining rounds should be middle of the road, with each round

-3 easy and 2 or 3 hard questions with the rest being of average
+containing 2 or 3 easy and 2 or 3 hard questions with the rest

-quiz you will get most teams scoring around 50%-70%, then the
+balanced quiz you will get most teams scoring around 50%-70%,

-really good teams will score 70%+.
-The majority of non regular
+then the really good teams will score 70%+.
+The majority of non

-quiz players would be happy to get 50% of the questions right.
+regular quiz players would be happy to get 50% of the questions

 You may decide to write